A Novel XAI-Enhanced Quantum Adversarial Networks for Velocity Dispersion Modeling in MaNGA Galaxies: Introduction

 In the ever-evolving landscape of astrophysics and machine learning, understanding the internal kinematics of galaxies remains a formidable challenge.
 Traditional techniques for modeling galaxy dynamics have offered valuable insights but are often limited by their inability to capture complex, non-linear relationships in high-dimensional data.
 Recent advances in quantum computing and explainable artificial intelligence (XAI) provide new avenues for addressing these challenges, paving the way for more sophisticated and interpretable models in astrophysical research~\cite{fluke2020surveying}~\cite{baron2019machine}~\cite{kembhavi2022machine}.

 Galaxy velocity dispersion is a critical parameter that underpins our understanding of the mass distribution, dynamical state, and evolutionary history of galaxies.
-By analyzing detailed stellar population and kinematic properties—such as morphological classification, effective radius, and gradients in stellar age and metallicity, the prediction of velocity dispersion becomes central to characterizing the intricate interplay between a galaxy's structure and its dynamic behavior.
+By analyzing detailed stellar population and kinematic properties, such as morphological classification, effective radius, and gradients in stellar age and metallicity, the prediction of velocity dispersion becomes central to characterizing the intricate interplay between a galaxy's structure and its dynamical behavior.
 The MaNGA dataset, with its rich set of 11 features, offers a robust platform for exploring these phenomena and highlights the technical demands of achieving accurate predictions in this domain~\cite{biswas2024structure}.

-Despite significant progress, existing methods for velocity dispersion modeling often struggle with interpretability and integrating quantum-enhanced computations.
+Despite significant progress, existing methods for velocity dispersion modeling often struggle with interpretability and integrating quantum-enhanced computations~\cite{alchieri2021introduction}.
 This research identifies these gaps and proposes a novel model that fuses quantum adversarial networks with XAI techniques.
-By leveraging a hybrid quantum-classical neural network architecture and an adversarial feedback mechanism, the proposed approach aims to provide more reliable predictions while ensuring that the decision-making process remains transparent and interpretable~\cite{alchieri2021introduction}~\cite{ribeiro2016should}.
+By leveraging a hybrid quantum-classical neural network architecture and an adversarial feedback mechanism, the proposed approach aims to provide more reliable predictions while ensuring that the decision-making process remains transparent and interpretable~\cite{ribeiro2016should}.

-The motivation behind this work stems from the need to bridge the divide between high-performance predictive models and explainable methodologies.
+The motivation for this work is the need to bridge the gap between high-performance predictive models and explainable methodologies.
 The implications of successfully integrating quantum computing with advanced machine learning techniques extend well beyond astrophysics.
 The proposed model, with its versatile architecture, holds promise for applications in other domains, such as cybersecurity~\cite{narkedimilli2025fapldmbcsecurescalablefl}, where anomaly detection and pattern recognition are critical, as well as in finance, healthcare, and other fields where both accuracy and interpretability are paramount.

 This paper makes several significant contributions.
 First, it introduces a novel XAI-enhanced quantum adversarial network that effectively models galaxy velocity dispersion using a comprehensive set of astrophysical features.
 Second, it demonstrates the integration of quantum computing elements with classical deep learning frameworks, enabling the extraction of quantum-enhanced feature representations.
 Third, including an adversarial evaluator model provides a unique mechanism for refining predictions and ensuring interpretability.
 In contrast, exploring model variations, including GAN integration and quantum self-supervised learning, further underlines the robustness and adaptability of the proposed approach.